nkiu/nkiu/README.md

 - 👋 Hi, I’m @nkiu.
-- 👀 I’m interested in anything related to the Raspberry Pi.
+- 👀 I’m interested in anything related to the Raspberry Pi and application related to Point-of-Care systems development.

 <!---
 nkiu/nkiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.